Gigaspaces/xap-docs/site/content/xap97/task-execution-over-the-space.markdown

 When enabling autowiring of tasks, OpenSpaces annotations/interface injection can also be used such as `ClusterInfo` injection.

-{{% info title="Why use @TaskGigaSpace/TaskGigaSpaceAware when you can autowire using standard Spring? "%}}
+{{% info "Why use @TaskGigaSpace/TaskGigaSpaceAware when you can autowire using standard Spring? "%}}
 You can inject a collocated `GigaSpace` instance to the task using the `@TaskGigaSpace` annotation  implementing the `TaskGigaSpaceAware` interface.
 However, you can also wire the task through standard Spring dependency injection using the `@AutowireTask` and `@Resource` annotations.
 However, there's a big difference between the two: the `@TaskGigaSpace` annotation and the `TaskGigaSpaceAware` interface are intentionally designed not to trigger the spring dependency resolution and injection process, since it can be quite costly in terms of performance if executed every time a task is submitted.
 Therefore, for the common case where you only need to inject the collocated `GigaSpace` instance to the task, it is recommended to use `@TaskGigaSpace` or `TaskGigaSpaceAware`.
 {{% /info %}}